 - 13.1.
-The Authority expects that the ultimate responsibility and accountability for outsourcing arrangements and other third-party dependencies, supporting or potentially negatively impacting Internet activities and IT systems, remain with regulated entities; and material outsourcing arrangements, including critical IT service providers, should be approved by their governing body. - 13.2.
-Where regulated entities outsource to a professional security service provider, (e.g. provide 'Security as a Service' ("SasS") firm), mechanisms should be in place to allow the governing body and Senior management to ensure that cybersecurity is being properly monitored in a secure manner at a secure site and deficiencies addressed in a timely manner.
+The Authority expects that the ultimate responsibility and accountability for outsourcing arrangements and other third-party dependencies supporting or potentially negatively impacting Internet activities and IT systems, remain with regulated entities and material outsourcing arrangements including critical IT service providers should be approved by their Governing body. - 13.2.
+Where regulated entities outsource to a professional security service provider, (e.g. provide 'Security as a Service' (SasS) firm), mechanisms should be in place to allow the Governing body and Senior management to ensure cybersecurity is being properly monitored in a secure manner at a secure site and deficiencies addressed in a timely manner.
 This Guidance, the outsourcing requirements noted in the Rule and other relevant measures should be complied with.
-Regular reports by the third party service provider should be circulated to the governing body and senior management on a regular basis.
+Regular reporting by the vendor should be circulate to the Governing body and senior management on a regular basis. - 13.3.
+Given that an outsourcing arrangement could change the cybersecurity risk profile of regulated entities, with respect to outsourcing arrangements, including critical IT service providers, the following steps should be considered: - a) Prior to the appointment of a service provider, carry out due diligence to determine its viability, capability, reliability, track record and financial position (its due diligence should include any related subcontracting arrangements).